Hôtel des Invalides

 Mini-calculator based on crowd levels by day and time.

 This day has average visitor density.
-This slot has a higher chance of a comfortable visit: Best time for a quiet museum visit.
-But today's weather is weak for panoramas: rain 🌧️.
+This slot has a higher chance of a comfortable visit: Complex closing on standard days.
+Weather is currently not ideal: overcast ☁️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded